 Follow along on Instagram @NutriCanine.

 NutriCanine is a subscription-based dog food delivery service.
-The first raw dog food company in Canada to provide pre-portioned meals, they offer pet food that's personalized for each and every customer.
+The first pet food food company in Canada to provide pre-portioned raw meals, they offer pet food that's personalized for each and every customer.
 Each meal is custom made, weighed and pre-portioned for easy feeding, and delivered two weeks-worth at a time.
-Every raw dog food meal plan is sourced locally from Ontario farms, includes a variety of proteins and is made from 100% quality meat, organs and bones, without the use of fillers or additives.
+Every fresh dog food meal plan is sourced locally from Ontario farms, includes a variety of proteins and is made from 100% quality meat, organs and bones, and vegetables without the use of fillers or additives.
 The Toronto-based startup offers free, contactless delivery across Ontario.